 Social Work - In selected states, the APHA Annual Meeting activity can be used towards Category 2 CE credits.
-It is the responsibility of the individual to contact their state chapter to see if it applies to them.
+It is the responsibility of the individual to contact his/her state chapter to see if it applies.
 Contact www.naswdc.org or your state chapter.

 Note: APHA is not responsible for providing continuing education credit and/or information for any discipline other than medicine, nursing, health education and public health.
 You do NOT need to pay the access fee for Social Work.

-If you have any questions, contact Annette Ferebee at firstname.lastname@example.org.
+If you have any questions, contact Annette Ferebee.